faamigo/spotify-api-plots/README.md

 # Spotify API
 ## Plotting Audio Features

-This program plot audio features for all tracks of a specfic artis.
+This program plot audio features for all tracks of a specfic artists.

 For example:
 - Danceability
 - Valence